VMatrix1900/draft-service-metadata-in-BGP-LS/draft-ls-idr-bgp-ls-service-metadata.md

 ### Metadata Path Attribute TLV {#metadata}

 The Metadata Path Attribute TLV is an optional attribute to carry the Edge Service Metadata defined in the {{I-D.ietf-idr-5g-edge-service-metadata}}.
 It contains multiple sub-TLVs, with each sub-TLV containing a specific metric of the Edge Service Metadata.
-This document defines a new TLV in BGP-LS, which reuse the name and the format of Metadata Path Attribute TLV.
+This document defines a new TLV in BGP-LS, which reuses the name and the format of Metadata Path Attribute TLV.

 ~~~
       0                   1                   2                   3